zulip/zulip/templates/corporate/development-community.md

   for sending test messages without inconveniencing other users :).
 We recommend muting this stream when not using it.

-## Streams for Zulip users and administrators
+## Channels for Zulip users and administrators

 - [#user questions](https://chat.zulip.org/#narrow/stream/138-user-questions) is
   for questions about how to configure your Zulip organization, and accomplish